blueinkhq/blueink-client-js/README.md

 listAllBundles();
 ```

-We provide the paged list where it has a generator function so you can fetch the next or previous page just using `nextPage` or `previousPage` methods
+We provide the paged list where it has a generator function so you can fetch the next or previous page just using `nextPage` or `previousPage` methods.
+If no parameters are set, it will start at page 0 and have up to 50 bundles per page.

 ```js
 import { BlueInkClient } from "blueink-client-js";